xplosionmind/old.tommi.space/_notes/public/Apps.md

 - [FileZilla](https://filezilla-project.org/ "FileZilla official website"), the best and most used [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol "FTP on Wikipedia").
 - [Final Cut Pro](https://www.apple.com/final-cut-pro/ "Final Cut Pro"), again, pricey and proprietary, but it’s so optimised for MacOS, thus so fast, that I really need it to edit with ease videos I need to have ready in a short time.
 - [Mozilla Firefox](https://firefox.com "Mozilla Firefox official website"), the best browser ever.
-- [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/), to debug and improve Web Design and front-end Web developement experience.
+- [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/), to debug and improve Web Design and front-end Web development experience.
 - [FreeTube](https://freetubeapp.io "FreeTube official website"), a private, simple, nice desktop client for YouTube.
 - ~~[GIMP](https://www.gimp.org/)</a>, photo manipulation and editing software.
 Better known as the Photoshop free alternative, it’s full of resources and it misses almost no feature, but it’s so so so messed up and confusing (as Photoshop is).
 Too much stuff in too many different places.~~ I tried as hard as I could, but it was too stressful.
 Back to Photoshop
 - [GitHub Desktop](https://desktop.github.com/), to easily manage stuff when GitUp and git from terminal don’t make sense.